Baker & Taylor

-Baker & Taylor is a distributor of books to public and academic libraries and schools.
-It is based in Charlotte, North Carolina and currently owned by President & CEO Amandeep Kochar.
+Baker & Taylor was a distributor of books to public and academic libraries and schools.
+It was based in Charlotte, North Carolina and was owned by President & CEO Amandeep Kochar at the time of its shuttering in 2025.
 Before being acquired by Follett in 2016, Baker & Taylor had $2.26 billion in sales, employed 3,750, and was #204 on Forbes list of privately owned companies in 2008.

 On October 6, 2025, it was announced that Baker & Taylor would begin shutting down operations, with full closure of the company by the beginning of 2026.

 Offerings

-Baker & Taylor's core business unit focuses on sales/distribution of physical books.
+Baker & Taylor's core business unit focused on sales/distribution of physical books.
 Retail entertainment product sales ended in January 2019 as a result of a sale of the entertainment products division to La Vergne, TN's Ingram Entertainment.
-They also have added digital book content sales to libraries and offer collection development and processing services to public libraries throughout the world (USA mainly).
+They also added digital book content sales to libraries and offer collection development and processing services to public libraries throughout the world (USA mainly).
 In May 2019, Follet announced B&T will end distribution to the retail market to better align with Follet and focus on community and education.
-Digital book content is available through the company's Axis 360 platform via the Axis360 app, which allows libraries to license copies of a book to expand availability to online borrowers.
+Digital book content was available through the company's Axis 360 platform via the Axis360 app, which allowed libraries to license copies of a book to expand availability to online borrowers.
 Prior to the sale of the entertainment products division, its retail unit distributed fewer than one million book titles and previously sold non-core business materials: music CDs, DVDs, and Blu-ray discs to a declining number of brick and mortar retailers, Internet sites, booksellers, craft stores, department stores and several comic book retailers.

 In June 2018, B&T announced an alignment with the for-profit school, PA's Penn Foster to provide working adults with skills development and training programs free via their local public library, planning to make Penn Foster’s library of "competency-based, career-aligned courses and playlists, including foundational career readiness skills, soft skills, and degree and certificate programs," available to public library patrons.

 Ownership history

+In 1828, the business was founded by David Robinson and B. B. Barber as a small bindery and subscription book publisher in Hartford, Connecticut.
+In 1885, James S. Baker and Nelson Taylor purchased the company.

-Castle Harlan Partners was Baker & Taylor's majority owner, having acquired it from the investment firm Willis Stein & Partners.
+In July 2006, Castle Harlan Partners was Baker & Taylor's majority owner, having acquired it from the investment firm Willis Stein & Partners.
 In 1994, the Follett Corporation of River Grove, Illinois had intended to acquire Baker & Taylor from the then majority holder, the Carlyle Group, which was looking to sell its interest to concentrate on the defense industry.